appseconnect/docs/index.md

 The server is configured with pre-defined templates which can provide you with a ready-made one-click solution to map basic business requirements with all functional endpoints between apps, while APPSeCONNECT also gives you an option to customize both the pre-defined touchpoints and/or new touchpoints to map your own business processes.

-APPSeCONNECT Implementation is also categoreized into two types.
+APPSeCONNECT Implementation is also categorized into two types.

 * **Cloud Implementation**
 * **Hybrid Implementation**